Kirkcudbright Artists' Colony: Evolution of Kirkcudbright Artists' Colony

-Arguably the Kirkcudbright Artists’ Colony would not have evolved very far without with E A Hornel (1864-1933), who became Kirkcudbright’s best known artist.
+Arguably the Kirkcudbright Artists’ Colony would not have evolved without with E. A. Hornel (1864–1933), who became Kirkcudbright’s best-known artist.
 Hornel first came to prominence as one of the Glasgow Boys.
-He worked in Glasgow sharing a studio with George Henry (1858-1943) but maintained his connections with his home town.
-As a result, the town became known to several of the ‘Boys’, particularly George Henry and James Guthrie (1859-1930), as a favoured summer painting location, taking over from previous summer resorts, for example Brig o’Turk in the Trossachs and Cockburnspath in Berwickshire.
-The presence of the artist John Faed (1818-1902) at Gatehouse-of-Fleet, just eight miles from Kirkcudbright, and his evident support for the younger generation of Kirkcudbrightshire artists, was a further factor leading to the evolution of an artistic community in Kirkcudbright.
-The combination of professional experience and career success, coupled with youthful energy, ambition and enthusiasm, led to the establishment of the Kirkcudbrightshire Fine Arts Association in 1886, with John Faed as its President, and younger artists such as Hornel, Thomas Bromley Blacklock (1863-1903) and William Stewart MacGeorge (1861-1931) on the Committee, together with several older, local amateur painters.
+He worked in Glasgow, sharing a studio with George Henry (1858–1943), but maintained his connections with his home town.
+As a result, the town became known to several of the ‘Boys’, particularly George Henry and James Guthrie (1859–1930), as a favoured summer painting location, taking over from previous summer resorts, for example Brig o' Turk in the Trossachs and Cockburnspath in Berwickshire.
+The presence of the artist John Faed (1818–1902) at Gatehouse of Fleet, eight miles from Kirkcudbright, and his support for the younger generation of Kirkcudbrightshire artists, was a further factor leading to the evolution of an artistic community in Kirkcudbright.
+The combination of professional experience and career success, coupled with youthful energy, ambition and enthusiasm, led to the establishment of the Kirkcudbrightshire Fine Arts Association in 1886, with Faed as its President, and younger artists such as Hornel, Thomas Bromley Blacklock (1863–1903) and William Stewart MacGeorge (1861–1931) on the Committee, together with several older, local amateur painters.

-By 1900, Kirkcudbright’s artistic reputation was such that Glasgow and Edinburgh based artists such as E A Walton (1860-1922), A.S.
-Hartrick (1864-1950), Robert Macaulay Stevenson (1854-1952), J L Wingate (1846-1924), David Gauld (1865-1936) and David Young Cameron (1865-1945) were drawn to explore and paint in Galloway.
+By 1900, Kirkcudbright’s artistic reputation was such that Glasgow- and Edinburgh-based artists such as Edward Arthur Walton (1860–1922), Archibald Standish Hartrick (1864–1950), Robert Macaulay Stevenson (1854–1952), James Lawton Wingate (1846–1924), David Gauld (1865–1936) and David Young Cameron (1865–1945) were drawn to explore and paint in Galloway.
 In south-west Scotland as a whole, Galloway and Arran were equally regarded by landscape painters at this time, and Wingate was one of several artists who painted in both areas.
-In contrast to the Galloway visitors, the locally-born artists, Blacklock and MacGeorge, found it necessary to pursue their subsequent careers from bases nearer Edinburgh, although they made regular return visits to Kirkcudbright.
+In contrast to the Galloway visitors, the locally born artists, Blacklock and MacGeorge, found it necessary to pursue their subsequent careers from bases nearer Edinburgh, although they made regular return visits to Kirkcudbright.

 The Kirkcudbright School

 A style later described as that of the ‘Kirkcudbright School’ began to emerge in the late 1880s, where subjects typically involve children amongst woodland or flowers, becoming ever more decorative, and with much use of the impasto technique, with paint laid on heavily with a palette knife.
-Exhibitions containing pieces from the ‘Kirkcudbright School’ were displayed as part of annual exhibitions arranged by the Kirkcudbrightshire Fine Art Association between 1886-1889 in Kirkcudbright.
-Hornel’s brother-in-law, William Mouncey (1852-1901), and the Canadian artist H. Ivan Neilson (1865-1931), who worked in Kirkcudbright in the period 1900-1904, can also be counted as part of the ‘Kirkcudbright School’, along with Hornel, MacGeorge, Blacklock, Malcolm M Harper (1839-1917) and John Copland (1854-1929).
+Exhibitions containing pieces from the ‘Kirkcudbright School’ were displayed as part of annual exhibitions arranged by the Kirkcudbrightshire Fine Art Association between 1886–1889 in Kirkcudbright.
+Hornel’s brother-in-law, William Mouncey (1852–1901), and the Canadian artist H. Ivan Neilson (1865–1931), who worked in Kirkcudbright in the period 1900–1904, can also be counted as part of the ‘Kirkcudbright School’, along with Hornel, MacGeorge, Blacklock, Malcolm M. Harper (1839–1917) and John Copland (1854–1929).